 Where are the Best Places in San Diego to Find Lobster?

-So I did a bit of research on a few fishing boards online to get an idea of where everyone is catching lobster in San Diego.
+So I researched a few fishing boards online to get an idea of where everyone is catching lobster in San Diego.

 And let me tell you what I found.
 Lobster spots are heavily guarded secrets in the San Diego fishing community!
 Down below are a few spots that I did uncover for you.

-As I stated above, Ocean Beach Pier is the best pier to fish for lobsters in San Diego.
-The best time would be at high tide at the beginning of the pier on the south side.
-At this location, there is a rocky reef and is known to be a lobster hotspot.
+As I stated above, Ocean Beach Pier is the best fishing pier for lobsters in San Diego.
+The best time would be at high tide at the beginning of the dock on the south side.
+There is a rocky reef known as a lobster hotspot at this location.

-Another popular San Diego lobster fishing spot, at least the one spot reported the most, has to be the Zuniga Jetty at San Diego Bay (see photo below).
+Another famous San Diego lobster fishing spot, at least the one spot reported the most, has to be the Zuniga Jetty at San Diego Bay (see photo below).

 A few other suggestions-